Why Is My Electric Shower Cold

 The most common cause of an electric shower running cold is an electrical supply fault or wiring problem.
 It’s important to check the wiring in your bathroom and ensure that all connections are secure.
 You should also inspect the shower unit itself for any signs of damage or wear and tear.
 If you notice anything suspicious, it’s best to call a qualified electrician for help.

 Another possible issue could be a faulty thermostat.
 Your thermostat regulates the temperature of your hot and cold water, so if it isn't working properly, you won't get the right temperature from your shower.
-To test if this is the cause, turn up the thermostat until it clicks off and then back on again – if nothing happens, then it’s likely that the thermostat is to blame.

 Finally, if none of these issues seem to be the problem, it could be a simple case of low water pressure.
 Low water pressure can cause your hot water flow to become weak or non-existent.
 To check if this is the issue, you should inspect your shower head and make sure there are no blockages or obstructions.
-You might also want to try changing out the shower head for a new one – this could help increase the water pressure and restore your hot water flow.

 Tips for Troubleshooting Your Electric Shower